david-macmahon/CoherentDedispersion.jl/README.md

 `run_pipeline` does wait for completion so the caller may call `run_pipeline` again as soon as it returns.

+By default, `run_pipeline` displays a progress bar as processing progresses, but `start_pipeline` does not.
+This can be controlled explicitly by passing the keyword argument `progress=true` or `progress=false` to either function.

 ## Starting the pipeline

 `start_pipeline` starts the tasks and returns a NamedTuple of the tasks without